-\paragraph{Baselines.} To ensure a comprehensive and fair evaluation, we benchmark ARCQuant against the FP16 baseline and a diverse set of state-of-the-art quantization methods using their official configurations.
-We first establish performance lower bounds using Round-To-Nearest (RTN) applied across NVFP4, MXFP4, and INT4 formats, alongside a W4A8 baseline implemented with MXFP4 weights and MXFP8 activations.
+To ensure a comprehensive and fair evaluation, we benchmark ARCQuant against the FP16 baseline and a diverse set of state-of-the-art quantization methods using their official configurations.
+Most baselines in our comparison operate in W4A4.
+In particular, we establish performance lower bounds using Round-To-Nearest (RTN) applied across NVFP4, MXFP4, and INT4 formats.
+We also include a higher-precision W4A8 reference implemented with MXFP4 weights and MXFP8 activations.
+Beyond these fixed-precision baselines, we further evaluate MicroMix~\citep{liu2025micromix} as a mixed-precision microscaling method, which adopts MXFP4 weights and channel-wise MXFP4/MXFP8 activations.
 For advanced PTQ frameworks, we evaluate FlatQuant~\citep{sun2024flatquant} and Atom~\citep{atom} using their original configurations, as their complex learning strategies and customized CUDA kernels are structurally incompatible with NVFP4.
 Additionally, we adapt SmoothQuant~\citep{xiao2024smoothquantaccurateefficientposttraining} and QuaRot~\citep{ashkboos2024quarot} to the NVFP4 format to assess their viability in fine-grained block-wise quantization.
 Detailed implementation settings for all baselines are provided in Appendix~\ref{appendix:reproducibility}.

 \paragraph{Hardware.} We conduct efficiency evaluations on NVIDIA RTX 5090 and RTX PRO 6000 GPUs, measuring both kernel-level latency and end-to-end inference throughput.
 Detailed statistics regarding post-quantization memory footprint and quantization latency are provided in Appendix~\ref{appendix:details}.